Accommodation & Food Services · New York, NY

 What the Data Says About Casa Bella Ristorante

-OSHA assessed $0 in initial penalties against this employer, later adjusted to a current total of $0 — no reduction from the original assessment.
-Average penalty per inspection works out to $0.
-Against the Accommodation & Food Services industry average of $652 per employer, this record runs below peers.
+No OSHA penalty has been assessed against Casa Bella Ristorante to date.
+The Accommodation & Food Services sector average runs $667 per employer.
 The Wage and Hour Division added 1 case producing $230,000 in back wages owed to 83 affected workers.

 Wage & Hour Findings